solegaonkar/Photography/README.md

 # Photography
-Useful utils for managing photos from my Canon
+Useful utils for managing photos from my Canon.